William A. Rogers, III

 · Obtaining summary judgment on behalf of a national restaurant chain in a claim of food poisoning.
 The Court ruled that concessions made by Plaintiff’s retained expert witness during his deposition precluded Plaintiff from establishing any liability or otherwise proving her claims.

-· Obtaining dismissal of portions of several lawsuits against a national transportation company in cases where the plaintiffs asserted claims for direct negligence against the company, specifically negligent hiring, training and supervision.
+· Obtaining dismissal of significant portions of multiple lawsuits against a national transportation company in cases where the plaintiffs asserted claims for direct negligence against the company, specifically negligent hiring, training and supervision.
 The courts ruled that these claims lacked factual support and were redundant.

 · Obtaining summary judgment on behalf of a Colorado non-profit corporation in a wrongful discharge case brought by a former office manager claiming disability discrimination and retaliation in violation of the Americans with Disabilities Act (ADA).
-This ruling was recently upheld by the 10th Circuit Federal Court of Appeals.
+This ruling was affirmed by the 10th Circuit Federal Court of Appeals.

 · Obtaining dismissal of a wrongful termination lawsuit on behalf of a Colorado corporation in a case brought by a former retail clerk alleging wrongful discharge in violation of public policy.
 The dismissal was affirmed by the Colorado Court of Appeals and the employer was awarded its attorneys fees.